Pregunton-Accenture/pregunton/README.md

     * __DELETE__ method
       * /v1.0/{gameId} => remove the game that matchs with the provided ID from the database.
     * __GET__ method
-      * /1.0/{gameId} => retrieves the game information that matchs with the provided ID from the database.
+      * /v1.0/game/{gameId} => retrieves the game information that matchs with the provided ID from the database.
+      * /v1.0/game/code/{code} => get the game questions.
+  * /players
-  * /player
+    * __POST__ method
+      * /v1.0/guess => grants a player to make question to the master.
     * __PATCH__ method
-      * /v1.0 => adds a new question into the player and the game that matchs with the provided CODE and player ID.
+      * /v1.0/ask => adds a new question into the player and the game that matchs with the provided CODE and player ID.
     * __GET__ method
       * /v1.0/{playerId} => seartch a player to get his information that matchs with the provided ID from the database.
   * /categories